 If your primary goal is to build a product-led business, you need to understand how product operations (or product ops) relates to achieving that goal.

-There’s something you should know.
+Before we dive in, there’s something you should know.
 Just as companies and people evolve, so do roles.
-This is just one of the reasons why we feel that product ops is on the rise within the product management discipline.
+This is just one of the reasons why we feel product ops is on the rise within the product management discipline.

 It’s not just us saying that, though.
 Let’s take a look at the data…